 - Wanting to drink lots of cold water.

 Remedies for acidity

-- Although eating seems to make acidity go away, try to do it as slowly as possible by chewing well, and make sure to choose healthy, refreshing foods.
+- Although eating seems to make acidity go away, try to eat as slowly as possible by chewing well and make sure to choose healthy, refreshing foods.

 - Avoid acidic or acidifying foods, such as citrus fruits, refined flour, sugar, fried foods, dairy or red meat.
 You can, however, drink a bit of lemon juice, because this acid is capable of neutralizing the acids in your stomach.